 Cross-border mergers and acquisitions have been rapidly ascending in quantum and value in recent years.

-In the Indian context, a cross border merger refers to any merger, amalgamation or arrangement between an Indian company and foreign company in accordance with Companies (Compromises, Arrangements and Amalgamations) Rules, 2016 notified under the Companies Act, 2013.
+A cross border merger refers to any merger, amalgamation or arrangement between an Indian company and foreign company in accordance with Companies (Compromises, Arrangements and Amalgamations) Rules, 2016 notified under the Companies Act, 2013.